Gunshot residue: Presumptive tests

 Presumptive testing always precedes analysis of a questioned sample.
 Most presumptive tests involve a chemical reaction that results in a colour change that is detectable with the plain eye.
-It is important to note that thorough documentation of the scene through notes, photographs etc. must be done prior to any presumptive or confirmatory testing in order to maintain chain of custody and avoid contamination.
+Thorough documentation of the scene through notes, photographs etc. must be done prior to any presumptive or confirmatory testing in order to maintain chain of custody and avoid contamination.

 The Griess test and Walker test are two presumptive tests that can be used to determine if a questioned sample contains nitrites.
 The Walker test is used to determine GSR area on clothing using naphthylamine-sulfanilic acid soaked photograph paper.
 Red colouration appears when nitrite ions are present.
 A variant of the Griess test reagent is sulfanilamide and naphthylamine in an acidic medium.
 The Modified Griess test detects nitrite compounds, which are a by-product of the combustion of gunpowder.
 Forensic examiners use this test to determine the gun to target distance.
 This test is performed first because it does not interfere with the later sodium rhodizonate test.
 The presence of nitrite ions is what triggers the colour change, and therefore we do not consider this test to be indicative of GSR.

 The sodium rhodizonate test can detect the presence of lead and barium; it results in a red or purple color when lead is present in the tested area, and a reddish-brown colour when exposed to barium.
 It is an extremely sensitive, specific, and efficient method as it can obtain information on the origin of particulate debris, and it can be done on surfaces or objects.
 This test can't determine the precise distance of gun to target, however, it is often used around holes to determine if it is consistent with the passage of a bullet.

 The Harrison and Gilroy method was introduced in 1959.
 It is a colorimetric test used to verify the presence of antimony, lead and/or barium.
 The test involves dampening a cloth with 0.1M hydrochloric acid (HCl), swabbing the item being analysed and allowing that to dry before subjecting it to various reagents.
 The sensitivities of the reagents used makes this test very unreliable and unrealistic for crime scene analysis.